“Poetry is like water, it takes on the vessel it’s in” Joelle Taylor (BBC Radio 4: Front Row – 11 Jan 22)

 To help put this project together, we are working with Colin Potsig.
 We have commissioned 12 photographic works as part of Behind The Words.
 Colin is a photographic artist based in Northumberland specialising in portraits and documentary photography, with a particular interest in marginalised people and places.
 His Arts Council funded exhibitions focusing on autistic people – “You, Me and Autism” and “You, Me and Autism Too” focused on portraits of fellow autistic adults.
 His recent commissions include projects from the Wellcome Trust, Unlimited and City Arts Nottingham.

 Together with the eye of Colin, we wanted to show you what a poet ‘looks like’ and dismantle the idea that you need to fit a particular mould to become one.
-We’ll be adding a new post each month throughout 2022.

 This is what a poet looks like: #ThisIsAPoet.